maubanel/UE5-Lighting/sky-fog/README.md

 Move the **SkyAtmosphere** actor to the **Lighting** folder.

 Now you can add **Volumetric Clouds** to add moving clouds to the sky.
-And you see volumetric sounds
+And you see volumetric clouds in the sky.

+>The [Volumetric Cloud](https://docs.unrealengine.com/5.0/en-US/volumetric-cloud-component-properties-in-unreal-engine/) component is a physically-based cloud rendering system that uses a material-driven approach to give artists and designers the freedom to create any type of clouds they need for their projects.
+The cloud system handles dynamic time-of-day setups that is complemented by the Sky Atmosphere and Sky Light using the real time capture mode.
+The system provides scalable, artist-defined clouds that can adapt to projects using ground views, flying, and ground to outer space transitions. - Unreal Manual

 ![add volumetric clouds](images/volumetricClouds.png)